Freedom FilesFreedom Files

 • 🌴 Latin America — 2-10 years

 Last year, I invested in real estate and was granted residency in 🇨🇴 Colombia.
-Now, I’m on the path to citizenship in just a few years.
-That is, if I don’t get married to a Colombiana first 😉
+Now, I'm on the ten-year path to citizenship – five years on the M-visa, then five years on the R-visa (permanent residency) – assuming I don't get married to a Colombiana first 😉

 I would also call this method of gaining citizenship "free," but you often have to dedicate years of your time or in some cases – like here in Colombia – some capital in order to qualify for residency, then citizenship.